 member of the American

-Legislative Committee and the APC Breed Advisory Committee.
-I also moderate two
+Pomeranian Club, and am a volunteer on the APC Breed Advisory Committee.
+I also moderate

 On a final

 note, our Pomeranians are probably some of the most "spoiled" and well-loved dogs in

 area!
 This will never change, no matter what.

 They are well socialized, they travel with us to shows, etc., go to work with